-Turkish defense contractor Aselsan has reviewed technical documentation and excluded the Russian S-400 Triumf SAM system from its Hakim 100 air defense control system, Bulgarian Military writes.
+Turkish defense contractor Aselsan has reviewed its technical documentation and excluded the Russian S-400 Triumf SAM system from its Hakim 100 air defense control system, Bulgarian Military writes.

 Aselsan's decision has raised questions among experts who monitor relations between Russia and Turkey.
 Previously, according to the documentation, the S-400 was part of the integrated Hakim 100 air defense network.